The Death of Disney Animation (Part One)The Dark Herald

 So, what happened?

 First.
-SJW encroachment that turned the identity quest into a plea for feminism at the expensive of the story.
+SJW encroachment turned the identity quest into a plea for feminism at the expense of the story.

 Second, the monstrous success of Pixar.
 Those movies only came out once every three years, but they were all huge.